-With the right infrastructure, technology and operational procedures, a c-store’s accurate item-level data can help the c-store manager to ensure that each inventory item on each shelf is paying its rent.
-Whether in-store inventory items sell quickly with the risk of becoming out-of-stock, at an average rate, or slowly with the risk of becoming overstocked, this data can help the c-store operator make the most of its shelf space and inventory.
-How can the c-store operator use this data?
+With proper infrastructure, technology, and operational procedures, a c-store’s accurate item-level data can help you ensure that each inventory item on each shelf pays its rent.
+Whether in-store inventory items sell quickly with the risk of becoming out-of-stock (at an average rate), or slowly with the risk of becoming overstocked, this data can help you make the most of your c-store’s shelf space and inventory.
+How can you use this data effectively?

-If an item is moving slowly, the c-store operator can:
+If an item is moving slowly, you can:

-Managing the placement of inventory items in a store can help resolve inventory movement issues.
-If retailers aren’t careful, they can lose thousands of dollars through item theft (shrinkage) and expiration (spoilage).
-In fact, according to the NACS’ 2014 SOI report, the industry’s average shrink rate for 2013 was 1.05% of merchandise sales.
-Although physical counts can help discover theft, following some best practices and using a back-office system to keep track of inventory can help keep an operation profitable.
-In addition, by placing some items strategically in the store, it can help boost sales.
-Some best practices include:
+Managing inventory placement helps resolve inventory movement issues.
+If you’re not careful, you can lose thousands of dollars through item theft (shrinkage) and expiration (spoilage).
+In fact, according to the 2019 National Retail Security Survey, the industry’s average shrink rate of 1.38% has held steady over the past three years.
+Effective convenience store inventory control, whether using physical counts or a back-office system, will help keep your operation profitable.
+And placing some items strategically in the store will help boost sales.
+Here are some best practices to consider:

 By having an accurate item-level count and timely inventory reports, you’ll increase your profits due to better dead inventory management, inventory placement, and shrinkage control.